offscale/cdd-python/README.md

 ## Minor other use-cases this facilitates

   - Switch between having types in the docstring and having the types inline ([PEP484](https://python.org/dev/peps/pep-0484)–style)
-  - Switch between docstring formats (WiP, SDK can go from {numpy, ReST, google} to ReST; but to others)
+  - Switch between docstring formats (WiP, SDK can go from {numpy, ReST, google} to ReST; but not to others)

 ## Future work